Skip to main content

 2 mentions Positive Neutral Negative

-The music and sound effects are well-crafted, contributing to a highly immersive experience that enhances the game's presentation of historical facts and scenes.
-Overall, the audio design is praised for its quality and integration with the game's atmosphere.
+The music and sound effects are well-designed, contributing to a highly immersive experience that enhances the presentation of historical facts and scenes within the game.

 • “Music, sound effects, image effects, user interface, and the game itself are all well designed.”